kenjinc/university-dining-impact-model/data/cleaning-script.md

 in the university enrollment dataset so that it aligns with how it appears in our dietary footprint data in preparation for performing the inverse evaluation (i.e., which country names appear in the university enrollment dataset but not the dietary footprint dataset).
-The only exception to this will be the conversion from `China` to `China, mainland`, given how “China” can be found inside of some of the planned string replacements (e.g., China, Hong Kong SAR and China, Macao SAR).
+The two exceptions to this will be the conversion from `China` to `China, mainland` and `Cote d'Ivoire` to `CÃ´te d'Ivoire`, given how “China” can be found inside of some of the planned string replacements (e.g., China, Hong Kong SAR and China, Macao SAR) and the accepted symbology in R. We will address these in the second round of changes.

 ``` r
 university_enrollment_data <- read.csv("/Users/kenjinchang/github/university-dining-impact-model/parent-datasets/university_enrollment_data.csv") %>%